eastandwestwind/notes/_posts/2016-03-15-delayoutput.md

 ---
-title: How to delay outputs of function
+title: Delay outputs of function
 ---

 Use Sys.sleep.
 Numbers correspond to seconds.